List of parties across Government reportedly held during Covid restrictions

 More revelations have emerged about parties held in Downing Street and the heart of Government including on the eve of the Duke of Edinburgh’s funeral.

-Here is a list of the alleged parties, which in several cases have been admitted to.
+Here is a list of the alleged gatherings, which in several cases have been admitted to.

 – May 15 2020: Downing Street garden party